whya5448/dns-proxy-server/README.md

-Obs: The version 2 is in development and this documentation is being built
+**Obs**: The version 2 is in development(the main features are working but in beta) and this documentation is being built

 # Features
 dns-proxy-server is a end user(developers, Server Administrators) DNS server tool with some extra features like: